Dawidpol/UMAI_soft_destroy/README.md

 # UMAI_soft_destroy

-If you want to see the preview of the soft_destroy feature you need just start this app and go to url:
+If you want to see the preview of the soft_destroy feature you need to just start this app and go to url:
 ```ruby
 https://localhost:3000/authors
 ```